paulround2tele/studio/docs/DOMAIN_LIST_API.md

 | A | anchor_share | anchor_share > 0.40 | High anchor share proportion (>40%) |

 ## Client Detection Logic
-Frontend should detect server sorting by presence of `meta.extra.sort` OR the header `X-Domains-Sort-Version`.
+Frontend should detect server sorting by presence of the `X-Domains-Sort-Version` header (preferred) or non-empty `pageInfo.sortBy`.
 When detected, it should:
 1. Skip client-side re-sorting of richness/microcrawl/keywords metrics.
 2. (Optional) Still allow client-only *display* filtering toggles (current implementation retains local warnings filter for UX, but future iterations may offload fully to server).